VNG-Realisatie/gemma-zaken/docs/_content/ontwikkelaars/guides.md

 3. Save the generated **Client ID** and **Secret**

-They has now been immediately added to all available components listed in the left part of the page.
+They has now been immediately added to all available components listed in the right part of the page.

 #### Step 2: Generate JWT